-Just a few weeks ago, CIA whistleblower John Kiriakou made the following suggestion to President Barack Obama: Rather than following the White House tradition of “pardoning” a turkey destined for a thanksgiving dinner table, he should extend that courtesy instead to some of the thousands of human beings caged up in America’s federal prisons.
+Rather than following the White House tradition of “pardoning” a turkey destined for a thanksgiving dinner table, shouldn’t the American President extend that courtesy instead to some of the thousands of human beings caged up in America’s federal prisons?
 And rather than continuing to make another routine charade of this presidential power, he should use this privilege to provide clemency to Leonard Peltier.

 In addition to “Thanksgiving,” the newer but equally insulting and redundant exposition of “turkey pardoning” comes as a supreme insult to the Native Americans.
 Not only will America continue an observance as historically misunderstood as it is brutal, but the President of the nation will openly mock his ability to free the people who are in the most desperate need of it.